Events

 VADOR Events Calendar

 We frequently host one off lectures on topics relating to variational analysis, dynamics and operations research.
 In term-time, we host different speakers at our weekly AKOR seminar.
-Seminars take place most Thursdays at 3pm in Sem.
-R. DB gelb 04 Once a month, the AKOR seminar will be replaced by the Vienna Seminar on Optimization, opens an external URL in a new window - a joint venture with Radu Bot and Yurii Malitskyi of the University of Vienna
+Seminars take place most Thursdays in Sem.
+R. DB gelb 04.
+For 25/26 the start-time will move to 4pm.
+Once a month, the AKOR seminar will be replaced by the Vienna Seminar on Optimization, opens an external URL in a new window - a joint venture with Radu Bot and Yurii Malitskyi of the University of Vienna

 We organise the Viennese Conference on Optimal Control and Dynamic Games, typically every three years.
-The next iteration - VC2025 - will take place in July 2025.
+VC2025 took place in July 2025.
 For further details on this conference, and its forerunners, please visit the VC2025, opens an external URL in a new window website.

 Topics and speakers for all forthcoming events will be posted below.